ehazlett/opencloud.core/readme.md

 Getting Started
 ----------------
 OpenCloud has only been tested on Debian/Ubuntu -- others may work but the setup scripts are for Debian/Ubuntu only.
-OpenCloud consists of three core nodes (these can be all on one VM/machine if required, but it must have enough ram -- 2GB min):

 Puppet master
 --------------